history A Brief History of AI

 Just as a piece of hardware, the iPhone, gave rise to worldwide acceptance and use of mobile phones, the software app ChatGPT, has largely given rise to the world of AI

 Of course, there was AI before ChatGPT; in fact, there was AI before desktop computers.
 AI started in earnest in an era when computers were mammoth machines powered by vacuum tubes occupying an entire floor.
-And Turing conceived AI and his famous test a mere decade after WWII.
+And Alan Turing conceived AI and his famous test a mere decade after WWII.

 Early Foundations